To all our beloved patients at Madison No Fear Dentistry,

 At Madison No Fear Dentistry we comply with all CDC and American Dental Association recommendations for patient and team safety.
 We use all the appropriate personal protective equipment, wipe down all frequently touched surfaces hourly and have an air filtration system that promotes fresh air instead of cycling air throughout the building.
 Is it safe to come to your office?

 The coronavirus is still not completely understood so that is a difficult question to answer, we can tell you we follow all recommendations from the government and professional groups to make your visit as safe as we possibly can.
 Following these steps keep you at a lower risk for acquiring infectious diseases.
-Should I wait to come in for my appointment?
+Should I postpone my appointment for a later date?

 That is always your choice, however it is thought coronavirus will be an issue for twelve to eighteen months and we do not advise waiting that long to have your teeth cared for as that may result in significant dental problems.
+We are following all CDC guidelines and have strict cleaning policies for our team to follow.
 What will happen when I come in?

 When you arrive you will find things are different check out the video or bullet points above to learn what our new process is.
 These are all put in place to make sure you are treated well and safely.